ddriver-058/greek-sculptor/README.md

 ## Repository Structure
 The repository consists of code (in the api and app directories) and Helm chart deployments (in the api-chart and app-chart folders).

-While this is a public branch with generic values, in my personal setup, I have ArgoCD running in a minkube syncing the 'dev' branch of a private repo, and ArgoCD pointed at my produciton cluster syncing the 'prd' branch, creating a multicluster build pipeline.
+While this is a public branch with generic values, in my personal setup, ArgoCD manages deployments with separate dev and production branches, enabling isolated testing and automated production updates.

 ## Additional Context
 This tool was built after some initial experiments I made to apply linear programming to options trading in R. I thought the results were interesting enough that I wanted to share the technique by building an application that is easy to use and lets users quickly inspect the optimization results.